• Skip to primary navigation

 Slice the rest finely and place around 7 cherries worth of slices on to the keke (cake).

-• Drizzle over 2 tbsp of ranu kōhia (passionfruit syrup).
+• Drizzle over 2 tablespoon of ranu kōhia (passionfruit syrup).

 Using a fine grater, grate over kiri rēmana (lemon zest) of half a lemon.